Governance & Policies

 Special Software Tools

-Unless specifically authorized by the Office of Information Technology, College of Staten Island staff members must not possess or use software or hardware tools that can be used to break security mechanisms.
+Unless specifically authorized by the Office of Information Technology Services, College of Staten Island staff members must not possess or use software or hardware tools that can be used to break security mechanisms.
 Examples of such tools are those that facilitate illegal copying of copy-protected software, unintended discovery of secret passwords, unauthorized packet capturing/sniffing, or unauthorized decryption of encrypted data.

-Software owned by College of Staten Island must not be up-loaded to any other non-College of Staten Island site, through the Internet/Intranet unless such up-loading is consistent with relevant license agreements and either: (a) Office of Information Technology has previously approved of such up-loading, or (b) up-loaded copies are being made for contingency planning purposes.
+Software owned by College of Staten Island must not be up-loaded to any other non-College of Staten Island site, through the Internet/Intranet unless such up-loading is consistent with relevant license agreements and either: (a) Office of Information Technology Services has previously approved of such up-loading, or (b) up-loaded copies are being made for contingency planning purposes.

 Downloaded software must be scanned for virus or malicious code prior to execution or access.